threerings/react/README.md

 ----------------------

 The Objective-C library is distributed as an Xcode project with no external dependencies.
-Add it to your project, add `src/main/objc` to your user header search paths, and add `#import "React.h"` to your project's pre-compiled header.
+Add `react.xcodeproj` to your project, add `/path/to/react/src/main/objc` to your user header search paths, and add `#import "React.h"` to your project's pre-compiled header.

 Artifacts
 ---------